v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ### Work around

 The current fix is in version 96, which is available to users who have enrolled in Microsoft Edge Insiders.
-This is different than enrolling your device as a Windows Insider.
+This fix is different than enrolling your device as a Windows Insider.
 Read these instructions for details on [how to enroll into Microsoft Edge’s insider program.](hololens-new-edge.md#microsoft-edge-insider-channels)

 ## Auto-login asks for log-in

 A HoloLens 2 device can be configured to automatically log in through **Settings** -> **Accounts** -> **Sign-in Options** -> and under **Required** setting the value to **Never**.
 Some users may be required to log in to the device again during a substantially large update, such as a feature update.
-This is a **known issue**.
+This behavior is a **known issue**.

-Example of when this could occur:
+Example of when this behavior could occur:

 - Updating a device from Windows Holographic, version 2004 (Build 19041.xxxx) to Windows Holographic, version 21H1 (Build 20346.xxxx)
 - Updating a device to take a large update on the same major build, for example, Windows Holographic, version 2004 to Windows Holographic, version 20H2